GB-05/padlock-whitepaper/readme.md

 If you are unable/unwilling to contribute, issues are still helpful, feel free to submit.

-PDF version is available under releases
+PDF format is available under releases.